dcanasp/memory_bank/mid level/cybersecurity/cryptography.md

 - **Key Sharing:** The same key is used for both encryption and decryption.
 - **Examples:** DES (Data Encryption Standard), AES (Advanced Encryption Standard).
+- The key is interchanged thought a secure channel (for example a diffie hellman algorithm)

 ### **Asymmetric Key Cryptography (Public Key Cryptography)**